Spontaneous rotating vortex rings in a parametrically driven polariton fluid: Results

-Once the system has evolved to a steady-state regime with balanced pumping and decay, we examine dynamical stability by explicitly breaking symmetry with a small perturbation.
-For this we add a Gaussian probe $F_{p}(\vect{r}, t) \rightarrow F_{p}(\vect{r}, t) + F_{pb}(\vect{r}, t)$, resonant with the signal mode but of much smaller dimensions ($\sigma_{pb} \sim 3 \; \mu\mathrm{m}$), $10^{-3}$ times weaker than the pump, and positioned so as not to impose a preferred direction of symmetry-breaking.
-The strength of the symmetry-breaking perturbation influences the transitory regime but has largely no bearing on the final solution.
-The presence of radial steady-state currents in the symmetric system means that it is dynamically unstable to spontaneous symmetry-breaking, following which, vortices enter the condensate and can stabilize there in an ordered array.
-The array can be formed of either vortices or antivortices and rotates anticlockwise or clockwise (respectively), though neither sense is preferred.
-As such, the system spontaneous breaks circular symmetry in making a choice for the direction of rotation.
-The vortex array solutions are stable for extremely long times (as long as we can simulate for, $\sim 15 \; \mathrm{ns}$).
-It remains possible to control the direction of symmetry-breaking if desired, by using a probe that imparts some momentum in one of the two possible rotation directions.
+Once the system has evolved to a steady-state regime with balanced pumping and decay, we examine dynamical stability by adding a small perturbation.
+For this we add a Gaussian probe $F_{p}(\mathbf{r}, t) \rightarrow F_{p}(\mathbf{r}, t) + F_{pb}(\mathbf{r}, t)$, resonant with the signal mode but of much smaller dimensions ($\sigma_{pb} \sim 3 \; \mu\mathrm{m}$), $10^{-3}$ times weaker than the pump, positioned such that $\mathbf{r} \times \mathbf{k}_{pb}=0$, so as not to impose a preferred direction of symmetry breaking.
+The strength of the perturbation influences the transitory regime but has no bearing on the final solution.
+The discontinuities in the underlying current direction in the symmetric system correspond to polaritons travelling with smaller or larger velocities relative to the average.
+The presence of such radial counter-propagating currents, due to the strong driving, decay, and nonlinearity, means that system is dynamically unstable.
+This can be understood as similar to the situation in other nonlinear systems, such as water waves approaching a shore, where the dispersion of the waves eventually leads to an instability.